vxgmichel/gambatte-terminal/README.md

 - **Half-blocks** render the full 160-column image at its native horizontal resolution.
 This requires a wide terminal (160+ columns) and at least 72 rows.
 - **Sextants** pack 2x3 pixels into each character cell, halving the required width to 80 columns and needing 48 rows.
 This mode is auto-selected when the terminal is narrower than 160 columns.
 - **Octants** pack 2x4 pixels per cell, requiring only 80 columns and 36 rows.
 This mode is auto-selected when the terminal has fewer than 48 rows.
-Octant characters are part of Unicode 17.0 and require a supporting font (e.g. Cascadia Code 2407+).
+Octant characters are part of Unicode 16.0 and require a supporting font (e.g. GNU Unifont 16.0+).

 Both Sextants and Octants compromise color fidelity as only 2 colors per terminal cell of 2x3 or 2x4 pixel block can be selected.
 This can also cause undesirable artifacts especially during